Growing Pains (British TV series)

-Growing Pains is notable for including the debut acting role of actress Lily Collins.
-Collins was a 2 year old infant when she appeared on the show.
+Growing Pains is the debut acting role of actress Lily Collins, two and a half years old when she appeared on the show.

 The lead roles of Pat and Tom Hollingsworth were played by Ray Brooks and Sharon Duce in both the radio show and the television series.
-The television cast of the Hollingsworth family also included Tat Whalley as Mark Hollingsworth, Peter Lloyd as Simon Hollingsworth, and Rosie Marcel as Lisa Hollingsworth.
+The television cast of the Hollingsworth family included Tat Whalley as Mark Hollingsworth, Peter Lloyd as Simon Hollingsworth, and Rosie Marcel as Lisa Hollingsworth.
 Liz Crowther, Lill Roughley and Trevor Peacock also appeared regularly on the show.

 The show's musical theme was composed by Nigel Hess.